MaximilianAzendorf/wassign/doc/src/Introduction.md

 D   5     4     7     10    10    10   0     5    0    10
 --- ----- ----- ----- ----- ----- ---- ----- ---- ---- -----

-We now want to assign our 10 participants to the four events using wassign.
+We now want to assign each of our 10 participants to one of the four events using wassign.
 To do this, we first have to translate our problem into terms that wassign can understand.
 We can use two core concepts of wassign to solve our example problem:

- - *choices* are things that can be choosen by
+ - *choices* are things that can be chosen by choosers.
- - *choosers* which have defined a preference for every choice.
+ - *choosers* are things that have defined a preference for every choice.

-You can see that in our example, the workshops are the choices and our participants are the choosers.
+You can see that in our example, the workshops are the *choices* and our participants are the *choosers*.
 We now have to put our data into an input file that wassign understands.
 For our example, a basic input file would look like this:

 ```
 +choice("How to become famous",                    bounds(1, 4));